 Let’s take a moment to talk about the turkey breast brine in this recipe.
 This isn’t your mama’s turkey brine.
 No, no. It’s packed with so many amazing ingredients with the main goal of adding flavor, moisture, and tenderness to your turkey breast.

-Make sure you have the following on hand prior to making this brine (scroll down to the recipe card for amounts).
+Make sure you have the following on hand prior to making this brine.

 Smoked Turkey Breast Rub